Foundations of Differential Calculus for modules over posets: Preliminaries

 A central idea in our work is to define a gradient on $k\C$-modules that yields a virtual $k\Cone$-module (See Section \ref{Subsec:Grothendieck}), where $\Cone$ is a certain category associated to $\C$ and a certain generating digraph.
 This is where the classical graph theoretic construction of the line digraph becomes useful.
 We start by recalling some basic concepts.

-\begin{Defi} A \hadgesh{quiver} is a pair $\G = (V, E)$, where $V$ is a vertex set, \chg{and $E$ is a set valued function on $V\times V$, that associates with each pair of vertices $(u,v)\in V\times V$ a (possibly empty) finite set $E(u,v)$.} The union of all values of $E$ is referred to as the \hadgesh{edge set} of $\G$.
-For each pair $(u,v)\in V\times V$, the set $E(u,v)$ is understood graphically as the set of directed edges from $u$ to $v$. \chg{A quiver comes equipped with natural \hadgesh{front} and \hadgesh{back} functions $\phi, \beta\colon E\to V$, defined on $e\in E(u,v)$ by $\phi(e)=v$ and $\beta(e) = u$.} A \hadgesh{directed graph}, or a \hadgesh{digraph}, \(\G\) is a a quiver where the values of $E$ are either empty or a singleton. \end{Defi}
+\begin{Defi} A \hadgesh{quiver} is a quadruple $\G = (V, E, s, t)$, where $V$ and $E$ are sets, called the \hadgesh{vertex set} and \hadgesh{edge set}, respectively, and $s, t\colon E\to V$ are functions, called \hadgesh{source} and \hadgesh{target} maps.
+A \hadgesh{directed graph}, or a \hadgesh{digraph}, \(\G\) is a quiver where the function $s\top t\colon E\to V\times V$ is injective, namely for any two vertices $u$ and $v$, there is either no directed edge from $u$ to $v$ or only one such edge. \end{Defi}

+We shall frequently denote a quiver or a digraph only by $\G = (V, E)$, namely with no mention of the source and target functions.
+The full notation will always be used when ambiguity may arise.

-Definition \ref{Def:digraph} allows reciprocal connections between any pair of vertices in a quiver, but in a digraph at most one edge is allowed in a given direction from one vertex to another.
-When $\G=(V, E)$ is a digraph, we will consider its edge set simply as a subset $E\subseteq V\times V$ and write $e= (u,v)$ to denote that $e$ is an edge from $u$ to $v$.
-(Clearly this only makes sense for digraphs, and not for general quivers).
+Definition \ref{Def:digraph} allows multiple and reciprocal connections between any pair of vertices in a quiver.
+In a digraph multiple edges with the same source and target are not allowed, but reciprocal connections are allowed.
+When $\G=(V, E, s, t)$ is a digraph, we will consider its edge set as a subset $E\subseteq V\times V$ and write $e= (u,v)$ to denote that $e$ is an edge from $u$ to $v$.
 A quiver is said to be \hadgesh{acyclic} if there is no directed path that starts and ends at the same vertex (in particular, no reciprocal connections are allowed).
-While acyclicity is not assumed throughout, in the context of this work we do assume that all quivers are \hadgesh{loop-free}, namely that the restriction of $E$ to the diagonal in $V\times V$ obtains empty values.
+While acyclicity is not assumed throughout, in the context of this work we do assume that all quivers are \hadgesh{loop-free}.